great-expectations/great_expectations/docs/guides/how_to_guides/creating_and_editing_expectations/how_to_contribute_a_new_expectation_to_great_expectations.rst

     Each example is a dictionary with two keys:

     * ``data``: defines the input data of the example as a table/data frame.
 In this example the table has one column named "mostly_threes" with 10 rows.
 If you define multiple columns, make sure that they have the same number of rows.
+If possible, include test data and tests that includes null values (``None`` in the python test definition).
     * ``tests``: a list of test cases that use the data defined above as input to validate

         * ``title`` should be a descriptive name for the test case.
 Make sure to have no spaces.